 For Game of Thrones fans, the Grjotagja geothermal cave will be a great attraction, while the jagged lava fields of Dimmuborgir with its easy walks will captivate others.
 Another option is Hverir, a moon-like realm where you can pick a path between sulfurous steaming multi-coloured mud pots.

-Finish off this epic day with visits to the beautiful waterfalls at Selfoss, Godafoss, and, in the summer months, the most magnificent waterfall in the country, the awesome Dettifoss.
+Finish off this epic day with visits to the beautiful waterfalls at Selfoss, Godafoss, and the most magnificent waterfall in the country, the awesome Dettifoss.

 Heavenly Godafoss is not the largest or most powerful waterfall in the country.
 Still, it has great significance as the site where pagan symbols were cast away into the clear blue-green waters of the Skjalfandafljot river forever when Iceland decided to become a Christian nation.

-Dettifoss (accessible between April and October) is nearly 50 meters high, and a hundred meters wide, with plumes of spray that can be seen from far off in the distance as the most powerful waterfall in Europe thunders its milky glacial waters onwards.
+Dettifoss is nearly 50 meters high, and a hundred meters wide, with plumes of spray that can be seen from far off in the distance as the most powerful waterfall in Europe thunders its milky glacial waters onwards.

 This part of Iceland offers you continually changing landscapes, from verdant fjord side pasturelands into brown-hued lava fields, azure-blue lakes and rivers, snowy peaks, and bubbling mud pots.